thelearninghouse/starter-theme-microsite/readme.md

 |    ├── bower.json  // Bower setup and dependencies
 |    ├── custom-post-types.php  // Where we register our custom post types for Online Degrees and Landing Pages
 |    ├── Gruntfile.js  // Grunt setup file
-|    ├── package.json  // Grunt details and dependencies
+|    ├── package.json  // npm details and dependencies
 |    └── template-tags.php  // custom php functions to generate html for templates
 ├── 404.php  // Template for 404 page
 ├── archive-degrees.php  // Archive template for Online Degrees